Customize Your Trip Now

 Can I rent a car or a motorbike and drive myself?

 In most countries, you can rent cars and motorbikes to ride yourself as long as you have an international driver’s license.
-However, please remember traffic and roads conditions in South East Asia may be very different to what you are used to and we do not recommend this in general.
+However, please remember traffic and road conditions in South East Asia may be very different from what you are used to and we do not recommend this in general.

 What is the limit for luggage on the domestic and regional airlines?

 Each airline has its own luggage allowance policy.
-This amount varies between airlines, however, generally the limit is 20kgs or 44lbs for economy, and 40kgs or 88lbs for business class.
+This amount varies between airlines, however, generally, the limit is 20kgs or 44lbs for the economy, and 40kgs or 88lbs for business class.
 Excess baggage is charged at a specific rate depending on the individual route

 Where can I find current exchange rates for local currency?

 One currency website we recommend is www.xe.com.
-On arrival in your destination, you can find current local exchange rates easily at the hotel reception or at most local banks.
-The rates offered by the hotels are often favorable to the bank rate as they do not charge commission.
+On arrival at your destination, you can find current local exchange rates easily at the hotel reception or at most local banks.
+The rates offered by the hotels are often favorable to the bank rate as they do not charge commissions.

 Credit Cards